glconde/rental-blockchain-docs/readme.md

 ```

 ### Step 2: Deploy the SMART Contract
-Run the following command to deploy your contract to the Polygon Mumbai testnet:
+Run the following command to deploy the rental SMART contract to the Polygon Mumbai testnet:

 ```bash
 npx hardhat run scripts/deploy.js --network mumbai
 ```
-Once deployed, note the contract address that’s printed in the console.
-You’ll use this to interact with the contract from your backend.
+Once deployed, the contract address will be printed in the console.
+This contract address will be used to interact with the rental SMART contract from both the frontend and backend.

 ## Setting Up the Backend
 Now, let’s set up the backend server to interact with the deployed smart contract.